donjaron777/tic-tac-toe-solidity/README.md

 npx hardhat test
 ```
-To see it in action
+To see the Tic-Tac-Toe game in action